Driver in illegal immigrant smuggling case gets life sentence

 Pedro Silva Segura, 47, the operator of the stash house in Laredo that served as a holding area for illegal immigrants awaiting transportation, pleaded guilty to conspiracy last month.
 Segura admitted to providing Bradley with five of the immigrants in the truck from his stash house.
 He faces up to life in prison when he’s sentenced on June 29.

-Fox News’ Frank Miles and The Associated Press contributed to this report.
+Fox News’ Ray Bogan, Frank Miles and The Associated Press contributed to this report.